 Lydia’s House, founded in 1990 by lifelong Washingtonians Eugene and Patrice Shepherd, is an organization that drives to serve low-income residents in need of assistance and guidance.

 Founded on a mission of “growing children, strengthening families, and changing neighborhoods” this organization serves as one of the premier pillars of the Ward 8 community, welcoming residents in need with open arms.
-Lydia’s House is located in the Congress Heights neighborhood of Ward 8, where residents are plagued by poor conditions and the sweeping plight of affordable housing.
+Lydia’s House is located in the Bellevue neighborhood of Ward 8, where residents are plagued by poor conditions and the sweeping plight of affordable housing.

 Lydia’s House directs its efforts toward relieving the dire state of Ward 8 residents by offering housing services such as foreclosure prevention counseling, first time home buyer and Housing Purchasing Assistance Program (HPAP) orientation, homeownership workshops, group financial education workshops, and one-on-one housing counseling.